 - Other light trucks

 According to the NHTSA, only 2.1% of the more than 9 million crashes (passenger cars, vans, SUV’s and pickup trucks) involved a rollover.
 However, this resulted in approximately 35% of passenger vehicle deaths.
-One reason why there were so many deaths – 7,600 in 2010 – was because 69% of the deceased were not wearing seat belts.
+One reason why there were so many deaths – 7,600 in a recent year – was because 69% of the deceased were not wearing seat belts.

 Rollover Crash Victims, Property Damage